2-Drinfel'd double symmetry of the 4d Kitaev model: Conclusion

 Aside from purely categorical endeavours, our results also pave the way towards the construction of a more complete and refined 4-dimensional topological invariant \cite{Mackaay:ek,Mackaay:hc,Douglas:2018}.
 It may guide us in the exploration of more intricate higher structures in tensor 2-categories, such as pivotality \cite{Douglas:2018}, ribbon or even modularity.

 We discuss some open questions which we find very interesting and important to tackle in the future.

-\paragraph{Higher-ribbon structures and modular tensor 2-categories.} As mentioned at the end of Section \ref{proof}, the fermionic order $\mathscr{T}$, namely the $w_2w_3$ gravitational anomaly, still eludes us in terms of the above 2-algebraic treatment.
-It is expected that the subtlety lies in the higher modular data of the 2-category $\mathscr{T}$, which calls for the notion of a {\it ribbon} 2-bialgebras.
+\paragraph{Higher-ribbon structures and modular tensor 2-categories.} As mentioned at the end of Section \ref{proof}, the fermionic order $\mathscr{T}$ still currently eludes us in terms of the above 2-Hopf algebraic treatment.
+This order is very closely related to the $w_2w_3$ gravitational anomaly \cite{Johnson-Freyd:2020,JuvenWang}; this gravitational anomaly has a proposed topological field theory description by the so-called "fermionic quasistrings order" \cite{Thorngren2015,Chen:2022hct}.